How a tight group of friends helped Seahawks OC Shane Waldron achieve his NFL dream

 “It’s kind of cool, you know — three guys from this Division III place in the NFL,” Samko said.
 “I’ve been lucky.
 I like to believe that I somehow made football feel important and that it was worth doing.”

-Dickerson, who, like Waldron, got his coaching start as an intern with the New England Patriots, is joining Waldron in Seattle as the Seahawks’ run-game coordinator.
+Dickerson, who, as Waldron, got his coaching start as an intern with the New England Patriots, is joining Waldron in Seattle as the Seahawks’ run-game coordinator.
 Waldron credited much of their success to Samko’s teachings at Tufts.

 “The thing Coach Samko always reiterated to us, and taught me, was work — there’s no shortcuts to this process,” Waldron said Tuesday in his first virtual news conference with the Seahawks.
 “When I told him I was going to get into coaching, he said you better be ready to work.
 When we were playing for him, that was the foundation of his belief system.”